aphp/edsnlp/docs/concepts/inference.md

 ### Configure the execution with `set_processing()` {: #edsnlp.core.stream.Stream.set_processing }

-You can configure how the operations performed in the stream is executed by calling its `set_processing(...)` method.
+You can configure how the operations performed in the stream are executed by calling its `set_processing(...)` method.
 The following options are available :

 ::: edsnlp.core.stream.Stream.set_processing
     options: